salesforce/lwc/CONTRIBUTING.md

 3. Click on "Open dedicated DevTools for Node"
 4. In your terminal, type the following command: `yarn test:debug <path_to_test>`

 Your test should now be running in the Chrome debugger which you can use to poke around and explore.
-Now simply hit Enter in the terminal running your Jest process anytime you want to re-run your currently selected specs.
+Now simply hit Enter in the terminal running your Vitest process anytime you want to re-run your currently selected specs.
 You'll be dropped right back into the Chrome debugger.

 ### Debugging Test Fixtures LWC

-Test fixtures are file-based tests that are executed using a helper called [`testFixtureDir`](./scripts/jest/utils/test-fixture-dir.ts).
-Because this helper does not list tests individually, jest's [`test.only`](https://jestjs.io/docs/api#testonlyname-fn-timeout) and [`test.skip`](https://jestjs.io/docs/api#testskipname-fn) cannot be used.
+Test fixtures are file-based tests that are executed using a helper called [`testFixtureDir`](./scripts/test-utils/test-fixture-dir.ts).
+Because this helper does not list tests individually, vitest's [`test.only`](https://vitest.dev/api/#test-only) and [`test.skip`](https://vitest.dev/api/#test-skip) cannot be used.
 Instead, to achieve the same behavior, "directive" files can be added to individual test fixtures.
 If a file called `.only` is found in a test fixture, that test will use `test.only`.
 Similarly, if a file called `.skip` is found, `test.skip` will be used.

 ### Integration Testing LWC